ZIHANGNI/441-project/README.md

-# Customer Churn Prediction Based on Random Forest
+# Customer Churn Prediction Based on Machine Learning

 ## Summary
 This project aims to build a machine learning model to predict customer churn using a telecom industry dataset.
 The dataset includes features such as customer demographics, account tenure, monthly charges, and service usage patterns.
 The goal is to identify key drivers of churn and develop a predictive model that can help telecom companies improve customer retention strategies.